Taliban wins close consulates; Tajikistan reinforces border

 The Tajik government said Afghan troops were being allowed to cross on humanitarian grounds but the border posts on the Tajik side were in control of Tajik forces and there was no fighting with Taliban from the Tajik side.

+The Taliban march gains momentum only days after the United States vacated Bagram Airfield, just an hours drive north of the capital and a sure sign that the majority of its troops had left Afghanistan.

+The U.S. withdrew from what had been the epicenter of the U.S.-led coalition’s nearly 20-year war in Afghanistan by s hutting off the electricity and slipping away in the night without notifying the base’s new Afghan commander, who discovered the Americans’ departure more than two hours after they left, according Afghan military officials said.

-Moscow also weighted in on Monday with Kremlin spokesman Dmitry Peskov saying there is “heightened concern” over the fighting but Russia has no plans to send troops to assist its former republic.
+Meanwhile Moscow also weighed in on Monday with Kremlin spokesman Dmitry Peskov saying there is “heightened concern” over the fighting but Russia has no plans to send troops to assist its former republic.

 “We have repeatedly said many times that after the withdrawal of the Americans and their allies from Afghanistan, the development of the situation in this country is a matter of our heightened concern,” Peskov said.
 “We’re monitoring it very closely and are noting that destabilization (of the situation) is taking place, unfortunately.”